WanjohiK/dsc-phase-1-project-v3/README.md

 Weather conditions are the dominant factor influencing accident severity, with a clear correlation to severe weather events causing higher-risk incidents.

-The correction among Engine type, broad-phase of flight and weather condition is also very low.
+The correction among Engine type, broad phase of flight, and weather conditions is also very low.

 # Broad phase of Flight vs Severity Score

 ![image](https://github.com/user-attachments/assets/fa241ba1-36e4-46ed-93d0-83a8434a3a34)

 Understanding the broad phases of flight is essential for aviation professionals to ensure safety, efficiency, and compliance throughout the entire flight journey.
-Based on the above, most accidents happen during landing, followed by cruise and then takeoff.
+Based on the above, most accidents happen during landing, followed by cruise, and then take off.
 Very few accidents happen when a plane is standing and when taxiing to the Runway.

 # Severity Score vs purpose of flight